dtonhofer/prolog_notes/swipl_notes/about_dicts/README.md

 ## What

-_Dicts_ are an SWI-Prolog-specific extension (at least for now, maybe they will find a way into the ISO standard one day).
+_Dicts_ are an SWI-Prolog-specific extension

 They are the SWI-Prolog equivalent of "maps", "hashes", "hashmap", "dictionaries" or "association lists" in other programming languages.
 The idea is to associate a (possibly complex or recursive) _value_ to a _key_ inside a _container_.